orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 ---

-In my daily work at [FPX](https://www.fpx.com), I'm usually concerned with the "end-user UX"&mdash;that is, what's it like for the guy at the end of the chain who actually uses the software as part of his job?
+In my daily work at [FPX](https://www.fpx.com), I'm usually concerned with the "end-user UX"&mdash;that is, what's it like for the person at the end of the chain who actually uses the software as part of their job?
 We do have some administrative tools for general configuration and tweaks, but since they're largely for internal use, they rarely get much UX love.
-When [orange daisy](https://www.orangedaisy.co) was tasked with creating the website for [LTB Photography](http://www.ltbphotography.com), it gave me a chance to really focus on making the site as easy and delightful to administrate as it is to use.
+When I was tasked with creating the website for LTB Photography, it gave me a chance to really focus on making the site as easy and delightful to administrate as it is to use.

 {% include toc.md %}